JohnnyBizzel/music-artists-stats/README.md

 **py program.py**

-To run the code on Linux:
+To run the code on Linux or Mac:

 **python3 program.py**

+## Running the program

 When running the program, you will be prompted for an artist's name.
 Enter a name and if found, the code will run and retrieve the songs and lyrics for that artist.
+This takes a while as it checks all the artist's releases.
-Note you need an internet connection for this to work.
+(Note: You need an internet connection for this to work as the code is retrieving data from other web sites).